-Given coins of different denominations and a total amount of money, find the number of combinations that make up that amount.
+Given coins of different denominations and a total amount of money, find the number of combinations that makes up that amount.
 For example, given unlimited coins in 1, 2, 4 denominations, how many combinations are there to make up the amount of 12?

 Given coins in different denominations, we'd solve this problem by breaking it into sub-problems which means given coins in less different denominations.
 The answer to the problem of given coins in n different denominations is based on solving the problem of given coins in (n-1) different denominations, and the answer to the problem of coins in (n-1) different denominations is based on solving the problem of coins in (n-2) different denominations.